tsukinoko-kun/yab/DOCS.md

 ### 𝑓 use

 *Makes the specified package available for use in the script.
-Currently supported packages are: golang, nodejs.*
+Currently supported packages are: golang, nodejs, mingw.*

 **Parameters:**
-* package `'golang'|'nodejs'`
+* package `'golang'|'nodejs'|'mingw'`
 * version `string`

 **Returns:** None